-The Committee meets once a year during the March Annual General Meeting to consider a wide range of matters pertaining to:
+The Working Group meets once a year during the March Annual General Meeting to consider a wide range of matters pertaining to:

 - Promoting information exchange within the Canadian vegetable industry,

 - The development of policy advice and recommendations related to Canadian vegetable industry,

 - Programs and matters related to the vegetable industry,

 - Matters that impact the stability and potential for growth, and

 - Other matters and issues as may be deemed appropriate

 A Working Group meets during the year to address ongoing issues and matters arising between annual meetings such as plant health issues (sanitary phytosanitary), crop protection, risk management, research and innovation, food safety and traceability and other concerns of common interest.

 Chair: Joanne Driscoll (interim)